 The work of the Cultural Foundation incorporates arts and cultural preservation, cultural festivals, producing and assisting others with shows at the National Theatre, artistic development, youth arts, and special projects.
 These are in fact the outputs that are funded in part by the Cayman Islands Government.
-CNCF’s activities cover the full scope of artistic disciplines: …Theatre, …Dance, …Music, …Visual, …Literary and Traditional Arts.
+CNCF’s activities cover the full scope of artistic disciplines: Theatre, Dance, Music, Visual, Literary and Traditional Arts.

-Where is the Cultural Foundation’s office?
+Where is the Cultural Foundation’s Office?
 Where is the Harquail Theatre?

-From downtown George Town, drive north on North Church Street, which becomes West Bay Road.
-Turn right onto Lawrence Thompson Boulevard, drive past the Marquee Centre, then turn right on Harquail Drive.
+From downtown George Town, drive north of North Church Street, which becomes West Bay Road.
+Turn right onto Lawrence Thompson Boulevard, drive past the Marquee Centre, then go around the Camana Bay round-about back onto Lawrence Thompson Boulevard and make your first left onto Harquail Drive.
 Come through the gates into the F.J.
 Harquail Cultural Centre.
-The Harquail Theatre is the larger building and the Cultural Foundation’s office is in the smaller building on the property, above the Studio Theatre.
+The Harquail Theatre is the larger building and the Cultural Foundation’s Office is in the smaller building on the property, above the Studio Theatre.

-What days and times is the Cultural Foundation office open?
+What days and times is the Cultural Foundation Office Open?

-The Cultural Foundation is normally open to the public Monday through Friday, from 8:30AM to 5:00PM, except for public holidays.
+The Cultural Foundation is normally open to the public Monday through Friday, from 8:30am to 5:00pm, except for public holidays.

-Why is the Cultural Centre named F.J.
+Why is the Cultural Center named F.J.
 Harquail Cultural Centre?

 Can we book a tour of the Harquail?

 Tours of the Harquail Theatre and Studio Theatre are given to school groups, community groups and people interested in renting the theatre.
-Book a tour today.